 CARE FOR ELEPHANTS

 With a donation of 50 Euro per year you are supporting an elephant calf of your choice that is meticulously hand-raised and prepared for an independent life in the wild.
 We guarantee that 100% of your donation will benefit the elephants and provide special milk formula, feed, loving care of the keepers and veterinary care.

-For your donation you will get a donation receipt from us.
-We will be pleased to send you a personal certificate plus photos of your chosen elephant.
-We also inform you regularly about the welfare of your protégé.
+For your donation we will be pleased to send you a personal certificate plus photos of your chosen elephant by E-Mail.
+We also inform you about the welfare of your protégé.
 You are also welcome to visit the elephant calves at the ZEN nursery in Harare.

 Rescued on 18/02/2014, female.
 Age when rescued: 3 days